Tuesday, February 28, 2012

 When the estranged husband wanted to listen in to his wife on her cellphone, he would call the hidden cellphone.
 Of course, it didn’t ring.
 If his wife was in the car at the time and on her phone, he could listen to her side of the conversation.

 I cut the wires and removed the phone.
-All the numbers he called from on trips around the country were registered on the phone.
+All the numbers he called from on trips around the country were on the registered on the phone.
 My client told me that two weeks ago her husband had taken the car in for “servicing.”
 She thought he was being uncharacteristically nice.